-From here you have great views of the crag, and if you come at the right time, it can be awesome to see the way it reflects on the water.
+From here, you have great views of the crag, and if you come at the right time, it can be awesome to see the way it reflects on the water.

 There is a trail that takes you along the right side of the lake, and we walked on it for 10 minutes or so, but I am not sure how far it goes.
-The lake itself is amazing, and the views here are spectacular, especially with the crag looming behind it.
+The lake itself is fantastic, and the views here are spectacular, especially with the crag looming behind it.